RR Donnelley: Business acquisitions and mergers

 In 2005, it acquired Hong Kong based Asia Printers Group from CVC Capital Partners.
 Asia Printers Group consists of South China Printing, which was acquired by Asia Printers Group in 2002.

 In 2006, it acquired Canadian Bank Note Company's financial printing business, consisting of documentation for initial public offerings.

 In 2007, R.R.
 Donnelley was also named as an interested party in an attempt to purchase Quebecor World.
 In May 2009, the company tendered an unsolicited bid to purchase Quebecor World.

 In July 2008, the company established a multi-year contract with F+W Publications Inc., which allowed Donnelley to print a large amount of F + W's book and magazine publications.
 The contract was valued at about $80 million.

 At the beginning of 2008, RRD also announced the acquisition of Pro Line Printing, Inc.

 In 2010 and 2011, R.R.
 Donnelley acquired Bowne & Co., San Francisco-based Nimblefish Technologies, Helium.com, and Austin-based LibreDigital.

 During the Labor Day weekend in September 2011, R.R.
 Donnelley announced it would close its Bloomsburg printing plant where Penguin Classics and paperbacks in the best-selling Twilight and Idiot's Guide series were printed.

+In March 2012, RR Donnelley closed their plant in Windsor, Connecticut and in May of the same year, the company closed their plant in Danbury, Connecticut.

 On August 15, 2012, R.R.
 Donnelley acquired EDGAR Online.

 In 2013, R.R.
 Donnelley acquired Consolidated Graphics.

 In August 2015, the company announced it would split into three different companies.
 One would keep the name R.R.
 Donnelley & Sons whereas the other two would be titled LSC Communications and Donnelley Financial Solutions.
 The separation was completed in October 2016.

-It left the Brazilian market in 2019.
+The company left the Brazilian market in 2019.

+In September 2021, R.R.
+Donnelley announced it would be closing the company's plant in Lewisburg in November 2021.

 In October 2021, R.R.
 Donnelley announced that it had entered into a definitive agreement to be acquired by Chatham Asset Management for $7.50 per share in cash.
 After a bidding war with Atlas Holdings, Chatham increased their offer to buy R.R.
 Donnelley's remaining shares for $10.85 per share in cash, for a value of nearly $900 million.
 The acquisition completed in February 2022.

+In July 2024, R.R.
+Donnelley finalized the acquisition of digital print and marketing businesses from Vericast Corp, expanding its services and productivity solutions.